MPH@GW Cross-University Courses

 This course teaches students how to frame questions in health promotion surveys using sound principles of questionnaire design with emphasis on reliability and validity.
 Students learn survey design principles and methods and how to analyze survey data.

 Focuses on the use of communication to positively influence people’s – and population’s – understanding of health information, decision-making, and health behavior.
 In this skills-based course students will study, and in a group project apply, a range of theories and techniques germane to effective message design and delivery.

 Focuses on the use of marketing research techniques to better understand customers of public health programs, and thereby to improve program design, implementation, and effectiveness.
 A range of qualitative and quantitative techniques will be studied for their relevance to program planning, development, and continuous improvement.

 The course examines the fundamental concepts of empirical analysis and qualitative analysis.
 Topics covered include open and axial coding, the basis of “Grounded Theory”, and regression analysis.

-All MPA@UNC students who are interested in taking MPH@GW courses are required to speak with Director of Academic and Career Services, Heather Duhart, to determine if specific cross-university courses fit into their curriculum plan.
+All MPA@UNC students who are interested in taking MPH@GW courses are required to speak with the Associate Director of Academic Advising and Student Life, Elizabeth Langefeld, at firstname.lastname@example.org, to determine if specific cross-university courses fit into their curriculum plan.